 Work at AHRI

 At AHRI, Alison’s main research interest is to develop and evaluate interventions to interrupt TB transmission.
-Current projects include a programme of work taking a novel ‘whole systems’ approach to preventing transmission of drug-resistant TB in health facilities; a project aiming to improve household contact tracing for TB and a project investigating how TB infection is acquired among young people in rural KwaZulu-Natal.
+Recent research includes a programme of work taking a novel ‘whole systems’ approach to preventing transmission of drug-resistant TB in health facilities; a project evaluating thoracic ultrasound for TB diagnosis; a project aiming to improve household contact tracing for TB, and a project investigating how TB infection is acquired among young people in rural KwaZulu-Natal.
+Current research includes a project looking at drivers of TB transmission in households.
+Future directions include research on detection, implications and management of subclinical TB.

 Get in touch with Alison via firstname.lastname@example.org